zinnirahkasim/tug_ist_model_based_diagnosis/README.txt

 OUTPUT: If /scan and /odom give the "ok" observations then diagnosis will be "consistent" otherwise "inconsistent".

 -----------------------------------
 Thanks.
-LATER Version is under preparation.
+LATER Version will be uplaoded soon.
 -----------------------------------